 Other Adjustments: Actuarial accrued liabilities were adjusted as a provision for subsidized service purchases, pending refunds, and other contingent events.
-Retirement present values were also adjusted for Crime Scene Technicians and ECO to reflect the throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made.
+Retirement present values were also adjusted for Crime Scene Technicians and ECO to reflect the "gross up factor."

+Incidence of Contributions: Contributions are assumed to be received continuously throughout the year based upon the computed percent of payroll shown in this report, and the actual payroll payable at the time contributions are made.
 New entrant normal cost contributions are applied to the funding of new entrant benefits.